Heathrow expansion won't happen, says Vince Cable

 Environmentalists and many residents of west and south-west London have raised fears over pollution, noise and damage to the area's way of life.

-A commission chaired by ex-Financial Services Authority boss Sir Howard Davies to examine ways to expand airport capacity will report in 2015, leaving the decision to the next government.'Political commitment'
+A commission chaired by ex-Financial Services Authority boss Sir Howard Davies to examine ways to expand airport capacity will report in 2015, leaving the decision to the next government.

 The 2010 coalition agreement between the Conservatives and Liberal Democrats included not expanding Heathrow.
 The previous Labour government backed a third runway, but now opposes the idea.